mishralikan88/Namaste-React-Updated_29_09_2024/NamasteReact_Inception/Inception.md

 # What is React?

-React is a JavaScript library used to build user interfaces, especially for single-page web applications.
+-> React is a JavaScript library used to build user interfaces (UI).
-It helps you create reusable components and makes your app faster by updating only the parts of the page that change — instead of reloading the whole page.
+-> It is mainly used for single-page applications (SPA).
+-> React lets you build reusable components (small pieces of UI like buttons, cards, forms).
+-> Instead of reloading the whole page, React updates only the part that changes → making apps faster and smoother.

+✅ Example: If you update your profile picture in Facebook → Only the picture section reloads, not the entire page.

-# Why is React called 'React'?
+# Why is React called "React"?

-It's called React because it reacts quickly to data changes.
+-> The name React comes from its ability to react quickly to data changes.
-Whenever something changes in the app (like user input or API data), React updates the UI efficiently without a full page refresh.
+-> When something changes in your app (✅ user typing, ✅ API response, ✅ button click) → React updates only the changed parts of the UI.
+-> This makes the app fast, smooth, and responsive (no full page reload needed).
+-> Think of it like this: Your app is a whiteboard.
+Instead of erasing the whole board when one word changes, React just erases and rewrites that word — quick and efficient.

-# What is a Library?
+📚 What is a Library?

--> A library is a collection of prewritten code that helps you perform specific tasks easily.
+-> A library is a collection of prewritten code that you can use to do specific tasks quickly.
+-> Instead of writing everything from scratch, you reuse ready-made functions from the library.

--> In JavaScript, you can use a library by integrating it into your code, which speeds up development and reduces errors.
+-> In JavaScript, you add/import a library into your code → this makes development faster and less error-prone.

--> Popular JavaScript libraries include React, jQuery, and Underscore.
+✅ Examples of JavaScript libraries:
+-> React → build user interfaces
+-> JQuery → simplify DOM manipulation
+-> Underscore / Lodash → work with arrays & objects easily

 **React (Library) Example:**

+👉 Key Idea: You are in control

+-> With a library (like React), you call it whenever you need it.
-You are in control.
-You decide what happens and when.
+-> You decide what happens and when.
+-> React only provides the tools (components, hooks, rendering).
+-> As a developer, you choose which tools to use based on your use case.

+**One-liner**  React = You control the flow, React supports you with tools.

 ```js